hennessymatt/hennessymatt.github.io/_pages/projects.md

     <div class="col-sm-8 mt-3 mt-md-0">
         <p>
         Fluids that appear in industrial and biological contexts are usually not simple liquids.
-Instead, these fluids often contain a liquid and a solid
+Instead, these fluids often have a liquid and solid component.
-        component.
 The solid component could be grains in the case of coffee or cells in the case of blood.
 The physical properties of the fluid can be strongly impacted by the solid component, as anyone who has added cornstarch to water knows.
 Fluids with a solid component are usually